 In this paper we argue that labor market policy alone had not been successful in order to reduce the high rate of unemployment in Spain in the aftermath of the economic crises.
-While the corresponding reforms in 2010 exhibits measurements, which target the relaxation of the Spanish labor market, the unemployment rates increased rather than decreased.
-With respect to this labor market policy this observations is surprising and this so-called Spanish Puzzle could be explained by the phenomena of downward nominal wage rigidity and the existence of a liquidity trap.
+While the corresponding reforms in 2010 and 2012 exhibits measurements, which target the relaxation of the Spanish labor market, the unemployment rates increased rather than decreased.
+With respect to this labor market policy this observation is surprising and the corresponding so-called Spanish Puzzle could be explained by the phenomena of downward nominal wage rigidity, the existence of a liquidity trap and pessimistic private agents' expectations.
 We claim that the Entrepreneur's Act in 2013 stands for a promising policy attempt in order to overcome the slump in the Spanish economy while leading to a sustainable development.
 Entrepreneurship is often regarded as a challenging, resource-demanding, and risky activity which is undertaken by (young) members of the work force.
 The instability and riskiness related to this activity might lead to a high probability of failure but stands also for an enormous potential of growth.
 We claim that the Spanish economy in its current situation gains fruitful employment possibilities when businesses are successfully established.

 With respect to future policy activates, an additional promising attempt would be a start-up activity in future-oriented business sectors such as bio- as well as telecommunication and information technology, with special emphasis on internet products.
-These sectors exhibit enormous growth rates over the last two decades due to new information processing and technology shocks in general.
-For example, an increase in the employment of young high-skilled workers can be realized from overall strong development in the service sector.
-A cornerstone can be identified by job possibilities in research and development activities, while the latter is, of course, not limited to the service sector and start-ups.
-Low-skilled members of the group of (young) unemployed people might profit by entrepreneurship as the establishment of a business goes along with jobs being created, which does not require higher educational training.
-Based on a traditional neoclassical view, given a high level of the minimum wage (like in Spain), the real wage exceeds the marginal product of labor for low-skilled workers due to their low productivity.
-In fact, Spain is confronted with a high amount of people working on a temporary contract in the absence of training-on-the-job schemes, where the latter can prevent young people from participating in stable school-to-work transition processes.
+In particular, an increase in the employment of young high-skilled workers can be realized from overall strong development in the service sector.
+A cornerstone can be identified by job possibilities in research and development activities, while the latter is, of course, not limited to the service sector and startups.
+Based on a traditional neoclassical view, given a high level of the minimum wage in Spain, the real wage exceeds the marginal product of labor for low-skilled workers due to their low productivity.
+In fact, Spain is confronted with a high amount of people working on a temporary contract in the absence of training-onthe-job schemes, where the latter can prevent young people from participating in stable school-to-work transition processes.
 A minimum wage law (in terms of a decrease in this threshold) may create an increase in youth unemployment under consideration of young workers' low productivity.